Brunch cocktails are the perfect way to elevate your weekend.

-It has a lovely peachy-orange color, and the ice and the cucumber garnishes look perfect against it.
+It has a lovely peachy-orange color, and the ice and the cucumber garnishes look lovely against it.

-It also has a wonderful fresh taste that’s not sweet, but not bitter.
+It also has a beautiful fresh taste that’s not sweet but not bitter.

 All I can say is turn off the lights, lock the door, and head on home because this drink shuts everything down.

-It’s sweet and tart, but it retains the delightful fresh mintiness that makes mojitos great.
+It’s sweet and tart but retains the delightful fresh mintiness that makes mojitos great.

-Whether you’re having a Sex In the City marathon with your girls or sitting down to brunch with your mom, the Cosmo is a classic, and everyone should know how to make it.
+Whether you’re having a Sex In the City marathon with your girls or sitting down to brunch with your mom, the Cosmo is a classic.

 Luckily, it’s super easy.
 With six simple ingredients, you can have it ready in 5 minutes or less.

-The gin in it goes down nice and smooth, and the cucumbers and mint leave your mouth feeling clean and minty fresh.
+The gin goes down nice and smooth, and the cucumbers and mint leave your mouth feeling clean and minty fresh.